 This is extremely important.
 As your wedding photographer, it’s my job to tell the story of your entire day.
 Which means we always photograph the bride and groom getting dressed.
 There’s no question about how much thought goes into choosing a perfect ceremony site and a reception venue, but often times a getting ready room is a bit overlooked.
-But it’s just as important as some of the most sentimental moments of the day take place there, so there’s some things to consider to help the day run smooth and your photos look beautiful!
-Keep the area near the window free of trash, bags, snacks, etc. This will be where the bride will be putting on her dress!
+But it’s just as important as some of the most sentimental moments of the day take place there, so there are some things to consider to help the day run smooth and your photos look beautiful!
+Keep areas near windows free of trash, bags, suitcases, snacks, etc. This will be where the bride will be putting on her dress!

 Typically the hair and makeup team arrive before the photographer to start working on bridesmaids.
 If you’re able, set them up near a window (the makeup artist will also appreciate this) so you are well lit and when myself and my 2nd shooter come in we are able to get to work right away!

 The most important consideration for a photographer is the lighting.
 Therefore, you should search for a space that will provide you with a room that has plenty of natural light during the time of the day when the preparation will take place.
-Well lit rooms insure every detail is able to be captured as well.
+Well, lit rooms ensure every detail is able to be captured as well.

 PREP YOUR DETAILS

-Detail shots with cufflinks and the perfume you wear on the day of are special.
-Sometimes these items hold special meaning years later and you will have captured it in your wedding album.
+Detail shots with cufflinks and the perfume you wear on the day of are more special than you may realize.
+These items will hold special meaning years later and you will have captured it in your wedding album.

 MAKE SURE EVERYONE IS READY BEFORE YOU GET YOUR DRESS ON!

-This is the room where your closest friends and family will see you for the first time as a bride.
+This is the time when your closest friends and family will see you for the first time as a bride.
 These moments are extra special and capturing them in the perfect room is so very important.
-Although I was able to

 Pictured below: Although I was able to capture this beautiful surprise moment between the bride and her adoring father (we didn’t know he was coming in to see her) Now, notice the bags of makeup from the bridal party, snacks on top of the mini fridge and the lack of natural light in this small room the venue provided.
 This made it difficult to capture the true intimacy of this special moment and on a wedding day, you only get one chance!